llpo/mathepa/README.md

 - Syntax is valid, i.e. all tokens are identified.
 E.g. "3.1.4" would be invalid
 - Grammar is valid, i.e. a literal can't be next to a variable
 - Functions are [white listed](src/Mathepa/Lexer.php)
-- Variables are valid expressions as well
+- Variables contains valid expressions
 - No circular references found

 Notice Mathepa does not check the number of formal parameters of a